Adrinavapau/Correction-Tool/README.md

 First, install SMRT Link in the SMRT Link directory.

-Then, download the data from this link into a directory: https://zenodo.org/records/15680286?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQxYjYzZjY3LTI0OWEtNGIyNS1hMjkwLTViZDNhMzM0MGExOCIsImRhdGEiOnt9LCJyYW5kb20iOiJhNzg4NjYwYzdhMDlhNDAyZWVjNzUwMWI1ZWU3ZDBlMyJ9.qwW1gg59mp392gFlAQqZnAMdCgPmIibGCBnZ8G2OpC9CO9r1hDCkbjtwrkIjYQM4aYsE1PIJ55xLDya6bTyjhw
+Then, download the data from this link into two different directories: place the bin files in one directory and the other data in another. https://zenodo.org/records/15680286?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6IjQxYjYzZjY3LTI0OWEtNGIyNS1hMjkwLTViZDNhMzM0MGExOCIsImRhdGEiOnt9LCJyYW5kb20iOiJhNzg4NjYwYzdhMDlhNDAyZWVjNzUwMWI1ZWU3ZDBlMyJ9.qwW1gg59mp392gFlAQqZnAMdCgPmIibGCBnZ8G2OpC9CO9r1hDCkbjtwrkIjYQM4aYsE1PIJ55xLDya6bTyjhw

 The downloaded files should be the following: